manugill/eye/README.md

 ## 1.0 ideas
 - Multiple workspaces that you can move around in.
 You never close a project, you physically move from one to another.
+- For front-end, connect the browser's elements to the actual code.
+In real time.
+Like when you focus on an element, it's highlighted in the browser.